It Turns Out COVID Vaccines Might Change Your Mammogram Results

 Advertisement

 Apparently, swollen lymph nodes are a common response by the body.
-“Swollen lymph nodes can be a response to many different vaccines, including the COVID vaccine,” board-certified OB-GYN Kelly Culwell, MD, also known as “Dr. Lady Doctor,” told Refinery29.
+“Swollen lymph nodes can be a response to many different vaccines, including the COVID vaccine,” board-certified gynaecologist Kelly Culwell, MD, also known as “Dr Lady Doctor,” told Refinery29.
 “It is a sign of your immune system kicking into gear to produce antibodies in response to the vaccine.”

 Lymph nodes play a vital role in your body’s ability to fight off bacteria and viruses.
 They trap and filter viruses, bacteria, and other causes of illness before they can infect other parts of your body.
 Your body has lymph nodes in multiple areas including your neck, your armpits, and your groin, which is all part of a larger immune system response — exactly what vaccines, COVID-19 and otherwise, try to elicit.
 According to the Mayo Clinic, swollen lymph nodes are rarely a sign that you may have cancer.